ungoogled-software/ungoogled-chromium/README.md

 *Bringing back the "Don't" in "Don't be evil"*

 **ungoogled-chromium is Google Chromium**, sans integration with Google.
-It also features some changes to enhance privacy, control, and transparency.
+It also features some tweaks to enhance privacy, control, and transparency *(almost all of which require manual activation or enabling)*.

+**ungoogled-chromium retains the default Chromium experience as closely as possible**.
+Unlike other Chromium forks that have their own visions of a web browser, ungoogled-chromium is essentially a drop-in replacement for Chromium.

 ## Motivation and Description

 A number of features or background services communicate with Google servers despite the absence of an associated Google account or compiled-in Google API keys.
 Furthermore, the normal build process for Chromium involves running Google's own high-level commands that invoke many scripts and utilities, some of which download and use pre-built binaries provided by Google.
 Even the final build output includes some pre-built binaries.
 Fortunately, the source code is available for everything.

-ungoogled-chromium is a set of configuration flags, patches, and custom scripts.
+From a technical standpoint, ungoogled-chromium is a set of configuration flags, patches, and custom scripts.
 These components altogether strive to accomplish the following:

 * Disable or remove offending services and features that communicate with Google or weaken privacy
 * Strip binaries from the source tree, and use those provided by the system or build them from source
-* Disable features that inhibit control and transparency, and add or modify features that promote them (these changes are minor and do not have significant impacts on the general user experience)
+* Disable features that inhibit control and transparency, and add or modify features that promote them (these changes will almost always require manual activation or enabling).

-**ungoogled-chromium should not be considered a fork of Chromium**.
-The main reason for this is that a fork is associated with more significant deviations from the Chromium, such as branding, configuration formats, file locations, and other interface changes. ungoogled-chromium will not modify the Chromium browser outside of the project's goals.

 Since these goals and requirements are not precise, unclear situations are discussed and decided on a case-by-case basis.

-**ungoogled-chromium is looking for contributors**.
+**ungoogled-chromium always welcomes more help!**.
 See the [Contributing, Reporting, Contacting](#contributing-reporting-contacting) section for more information.

 ## Table of Contents